MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 ## Use the Narrator to announce incoming calls

 You can turn on the Narrator if you want to take advantage of voice narration for incoming calls.
 When you turn on incoming call narration, in addition to displaying the incoming caller's name, the caller's name is announced.
-You can then say "video", "audio", or "ignore" to respond to the incoming call.
+You can then say "video," "audio," or "ignore" to respond to the incoming call.

 To turn on the Narrator for incoming calls: